JasperFx/jasper/docs/guide/handlers/index.md

 1. Any service that is registered in your application's IoC container
 1. `Envelope`
 1. The current time in UTC if you have a parameter like `DateTime now` or `DateTimeOffset now`
 1. Services or variables that match a registered code generation strategy.
-See <[linkto:documentation/execution/middleware_and_codegen]> for more information on this mechanism.
+TODO -- link to code generation here

 ## Cascading Messages from Actions

-To have additional messages queued up to be sent out when the current message has been successfully completed, you can return the outgoing messages from your handler methods with <[linkto:documentation/execution/cascading]>.
+See [Cascading Messages](/cascade) for more details on this feature.

 ## Using the Message Envelope